ezraroi/Human-AI-Collab/output/concepts.md

 **Three Constituent Conditions:**
 Functional Thirdness emerges when—and only when—all three conditions are present simultaneously:
 **1. Functional Alterity (Productive Difference)**
-- AI generates irreducible difference that maintains productive epistemic tension
+- AI generates irreducible difference turn-by-turn that maintains productive epistemic tension
 - Prevents collapse into echo chamber or sycophancy
-- Creates the challenge necessary for Alpha-Function activation
+- Preserves the productivity of the pre-existing challenge necessary for Alpha-Function activation (without changing the structural \|D–C\| gap)
 - **Without this:** Dialogue flattens into monologue; no developmental pressure

 **2. Systematic Competence (Structural Reliability)**